Can I Patent a Product That Already Exists: Everything You Need to Know

 Can I Patent a Product That Already Exists?

 You may ask, "Can I patent a product that already exists?"
-It's possible that existing products are protected in other ways besides "patenting," such as a through a trademark or as a trade secret.
+It's possible that existing products are protected in other ways besides "patenting," such as through a trademark or as a trade secret.
 A product's function or design that has features considered public domain isn't strong enough to obtain a patent.
 Adding a category-changing innovation to the design could get you a patent.
-For example, a ball point pen that heats itself up when the ink gets cold.
+For example, a ballpoint pen that heats itself when the ink gets cold.
 It is still a pen, but there is a novel redesign.

 Why Patent a Product That Exists?